-Capital stock is measured at par value for all shares issued.
+Capital stock is measured at par value for all shares subscribed, issued and outstanding.
+When the Group issues more than one class of stock, a separate account is maintained for each class of stock and the number of shares issued.
 When the Group issues shares in excess of par, the excess is recognized in the "Capital in excess of par value" account; any incremental costs incurred directly attributable to the issuance of new shares are treated as deduction from it.
+If additional paid in capital is not sufficient, the excess is charged against retained earnings.